daverosoff/PreTeXtual/README.md

 #### Compiling to HTML or PDF

+To get ready for the next step, open a command shell and run

+    vagrant up

 Now the fun starts.
 In an existing writing project, open the root PreTeXt file (the one with the `<mathbook>` element).
 Use the Command Palette (<kbd>Ctrl+Shift+P</kbd>) to run the command "Set current file as PreTeXt